CHILD VISA (101) OR (802) VISA

 - Sponsor eligible relatives for permanent residence

-– This is a temporary visa for the child of a parent who holds a Temporary Partner (820) visa that has not yet included the child.
+- This is a temporary visa for a child of a parent who holds a Temporary Partner (820 or 309) visa and has not included the child in the application.

-– The child can be in or outside Australia when he/she applies for this visa.
+- The child can be in or outside Australia when applying for this visa.